Overseas Travel

 I don’t like to get too bogged down with 100 apps on my phone when I travel, and there are SO many out there to choose from, BUT I do have some favourites that were a life saver at one time or another during my travels!
 Here are some that were really useful while on the ground during our recent trip to the UK & Europe and in North America last year.
 Do you have some faves that I’ve missed?
 Leave a note in the comments.

 • WISE travel card.
 So this is more than just an ap, it’s how you will use your money when you’re overseas.I research loads of travel cards and this one came out on top.
 There is a really handy app for viewing transactions, loading and transferring funds.
 3. You can can also load into Apple Pay.
 It’s just like a regular credit card but with VERY low fees.
 Amazing!
-You can sign up for a wise card HERE, for a limited time the $15 card fee is waved if you use my link.
+You can sign up for a wise card HERE,.

 • XE - Currency exchange calculator.
 So good for figuring out the cost in your own currency!
 Probably my most used app overseas.
 You can pre set your top currencies too.